-Section 7.2 Cost
+Section 8.2 Cost

-The Village will pay eighty-five percent (85%) of the cost of premiums for full-time employees' individual health and hospitalization insurance.
-The Village will pay eighty-five percent (85%) of the cost of the premiums for full-time employee's dependent group health and hospitalization insurance.
-The aforementioned contribution is based upon the health option selected by the officer.
+The Village will pay eighty-five (85%) percent of the cost of the premiums for full-time employees' individual health and hospitalization insurance.
+For dependent group health and hospitalization insurance, the Village will pay eighty-five (85%) percent of the cost of premiums.
+The aforementioned contributions are based on the cost of the insurance option utilized by the employee.

-Section 7.3 Cost Containment
+Section 8.3 Cost Containment